ovh/terraform-ovh-commons/journey/2-simple-terraform-state/README.md

 # Objective<a id="sec-1"></a>

 This document is the third part of a [step by step guide](../0-simple-terraform/README.md) on how to use the [Hashicorp Terraform](https://terraform.io) tool with [OVH Cloud](https://www.ovh.com/fr/public-cloud/instances/).
-It will help you create an openstack swift container on the region of your choice, but this time by introducing terraform state management.
+It will help you create an openstack swift container on the region of your choice, but this time by introducing terraform state management and terraform workspaces.

 # Pre requisites<a id="sec-2"></a>